milen-patel/milen-patel.github.io/_posts/2023-10-16-mongodb-cert-guide.md

    * Understand components of URI string
    * Know CRUD Syntax for Driver
    * Sample scenarios will be similar to what we've already seen, but language dependent

-* To access subdocuments, you must use the syntax "field.nestedfield" (Including the quotation marks) (Scroll to section on dot notation: MongoDB uses the dot notation to access the elements of an array and to access the fields of an embedded document.)
-* Unit 8 Summary: Added a new field to a document by using the upsert option in updateOne()
-* ID field is immutable and cannot be overwritten
-* Use `cursor.toArray()` to get all documents returned by the cursor
-* Valid BSON Types: double, string, object, array, objectId, bool, date, null, int, long, decimal
-* Boolean values should be lowercase